 Now that your yardage book is complete, it’s time to head to the print shop.
 Make sure to save your design file with at least 300 DPI and with CMYB printing colors, not RGB for digital screens.
 You should be able to configure these settings when saving your file.

 We hope that after reading this are prepared to create your very own yardage book.
-Don’t forget to try out our free printable yardage book templates, they will help get started on the right foot and save you time!

 You can always go see the pros